alienemoji/log-scanner/README.md

 # log-scanner
-A simple log scanner that searches for lines containing a given IP
+A simple log scanner that searches for lines containing a given IP and outputs the results to a .txt file for reporting purposes.

 To use:
 - Add the log file you want to scan as inputFile